fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

+### v2.0.3

+* Work around a Dev Platform issue from 2026-04-14 that would have prevented Hive Protector from seeing future changes to users' history

 ### v2.0.1

 * Fix issue that prevented checks from working if only a sub list was defined